Jump to content

 Hello!

-We're very glad to inform you a new 10 Gbit/s full duplex server located in Bucharest, Romania, is available: Nembus.
+We're very glad to inform you that two new 10 Gbit/s full duplex servers located in Amsterdam, the Netherlands, are available: Taiyangshou and Vindemiatrix.

 Full IPv6 support is included as well.